Be part of our Community

 Join old friends and meet new ones to explore books of Jewish interest, discuss a wide range of themes and share insights.
 Started in 2006, the book group is going strong, meeting about four times a year.
 We've had lively discussions on classic and current books, historical and modern topics, family, feminism, art, religious identity, biography, mysteries,comedies, magical realism and much, much more.

 Welcome to the Newcastle Jewish Book Group.
-Our next meeting will be on Monday 22nd June 2020 at 7.30 pm in the NRS Hall.
+Our next meeting will be on Monday 7th September 2020 at 7.30 pm in the NRS Hall or Virtually ( to be determined).

-We will be discussing Liar by Ayelet Gundar-Goshen.
+We will be discussing Three Floors Up by Eshkol Nevo.

 We hope to be meeting in person but we will meet virtually if we can't